A strong team culture doubles employee engagement

 Godin wrote, “Tribes need leadership.
 Sometimes one person leads, sometimes more.
 People want connection and growth and something new.
 They want change.”

 Successful tribe leaders are authentic, generous, and intellectually humble.
-They are aware of their fear.
-And willing to embrace discomfort.
+They’re aware of their fear and nd willing to embrace discomfort.

 Great leaders challenge the status quo in spite of fear, not because of it.

 Fearless leaders bring the tribe together.
 They create movements that inspire people to follow the mission.
-Great leaders main priority is the tribe — and only the tribe.
+For great leaders, the tribe is a key priority— and only the tribe.

 “You can’t have a tribe without a leader — and you can’t be a leader without a tribe.” — Seth Godin